codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

 header_image: /img/codebase_logo.png
 meta_title: Flutter Software Development Company |  Codebase
 meta_description: >-
-  We help non-technical founders develop amazing mobile and web technologies for their startup.
+  We help non-technical founders develop amazing mobile and web tech for their startup.
 Get a quote today.
 section1:
   description: >-
-    We are a cross-platform development agency that wants to grow your idea into a huge success.
+    We are a cross-platform development company that wants to grow your idea into a huge success.
   heading: We help non-technical founders develop amazing technical
   image: /img/following_the_idea.png
 section2: